EliAndrewC/l7r/setting/l7r.md

 The writings of the mad Kuni shugenja brought to Iuchiban by Suru mentioned an old peasant tsukai-woman known as "the dark daughter of Fu Leng".
 Suru sought her out and convinced her to come to their aid, teaching the ways of maho to the most trusted of Iuchiban's retainers.
 While she began as Iuchiban's instructor, he eventually surpassed her and taught her the maho disciplines she had previously lacked.

 Musume assisted Iuchiban in his coup attempt, but was not killed, and was the only one of Iuchiban's former lieutenants who was absent after his resurrection.
 She is known to live in the Shadowlands, where she occasionally ambushes Crab raiding parties.
 Instead of killing them, she takes their swords and tells them a date and place at which they can reclaim them if they defeat her oni.
 Bushi will typically return to the Shadowlands with a small army, allowing them to easily defeat the oni and reclaim their lost swords.
 Unfortunately, this serves Musume's purposes quite nicely, since the larger a force is brought, the more people learn of her name and carry the memory of her oni, thus further increasing her power.
-(Remember that tsukai gain strength based on the number of people who know their name, especially when those people have strong emotional feelings of fear, desire, and or regret when thinking of that name.)
+(Remember that tsukai gain strength based on the number of people who know their name, especially when those people have strong emotional feelings of fear, desire, and/or regret when thinking of that name.)

 Musume is never present when these armies appear to kill Oni no Musume, since she has no need to be there in order for her purpose to be achieved.
 Instead, she can remain safely elsewhere, not putting herself at risk of the inconvenience of being slain, and indeed it is unclear whether she has ever been killed.